BaderLab/GenAnT/README.md

 Assuming the tutorial and reference directories are properly put together, executing each script on your own should only take a few hours of hands-on human time (e.g., setup, submitting groups of scripts that should be run in parallel, making sure that each step has the expected output).

 `Execute_GAT_in_serial.sh` also tells you which scripts can be run in parallel if you'd rather run these scripts manually with your own data.
-We do not recommend running each tool serially once moving to a full mammalian genome.
-For example, Braker (short read), TOGA, and Braker (long read) could each take ~150h for the 2.6Gb naked mole-rat genome with 5-10 tissues of RNA-seq or ISO-seq.
+We do not recommend running each tool serially once moving to a full animal genome.
+For example, BRAKER (short read), TOGA, and BRAKER (long read) could each take ~150h for the 2.6Gb naked mole-rat genome with 5-10 tissues of RNA-seq or ISO-seq.
 These steps can be run in parallel, saving 300 hours (~12 days) of runtime.

 #### 3. A Snakemake pipeline